tvbarthel/GooglyZoo/README.md

 You can also use our small app, which will prompt a Toast according to the code snippet above.

+Compile our code or....

+Contact us by mail and we will send you back an APK.
+Since Prod and Beta APK on the Google Play shared the same excluded devices list, we can no longer manage compatibility testing through Google Play Beta system...

 TODO
 =========